Carmaux-Bons Enfants bombing: Context

 In 1892, following the brutal firing of Jean-Baptiste Calvignac, a socialist and trade unionist working at the Carmaux mine, after his election as mayor of Carmaux, a large-scale strike erupted within the mine and its associated glassworks.
 What began as a small local movement quickly spread and gained national attention, including from prominent socialists, like Jean Jaurès.
 This prompted the government to send in the army to force the workers to return to work.
 Although the social movement was not over and would, in fact, continue after Henry's death, he saw the moment when President Émile Loubet brought in the army as proof that peaceful methods would not work.
 He then decided to take action and carry out an attack targeting the headquarters of the Compagnie minière de Carmaux in Paris.
 For him, this was an act of propaganda by the deed.

 Events

-After coordinating with other anarchists, Henry sent a parcel bomb to the company's headquarters at 11 Avenue de l'Opéra, which arrived on the morning of the 8 November 1892.
+After coordinating with other anarchists, Henry sent a parcel bomb to the company's headquarters at 11 Avenue de l'Opéra, which arrived on the morning of 8 November 1892.
 The parcel contained a tilt-sensitive bomb, a type never before used except by Russian nihilists, making it particularly lethal.
 The building's concierge took possession of it and handed it over to the police.
 The bomb exploded at the police station on Rue des Bons-Enfants at 11:37 a.m., killing four police officers and a company worker.

 The attack was the most lethal of the 1892-1894 anarchist attacks in France.